opus1993/pubrepo/content/post/BuiltToExecute/index.md

 The path to production for a proof of concept will always be a combined best effort.
 When the machine learning team does the forensics and investigates why the product did not work, they often find it was not implemented as designed.
 Sometimes the model was not deployed at all or there is a battery of static triggers where the ML model should be.

 The machine learning development lifecycle and path to production are connected.
 Infrastructure must support each phase.
-Building a better machine learning team adds people with deeper technical skills.
+While building a better machine learning team, leaders will eventually find that people with deeper technical skills are needed.

 I am going to go out on a limb and suggest that in 2020 the MLOps umbrella term is often a buzzword sales pitch.
 A professional Machine Learning Architect and Machine Learning Scientist have unique skills to stand up projects properly.
 They work closely together, and both have a complete view of what it takes to build, deploy, and maintain ML models.
 The Principal Machine Learning Scientist defines the infrastructure requirements.
 The Machine Learning Architect creates the architecture to support those requirements.